Exploring Antarctica

 First landing

-The thin atoll did not take long to cross.
-Several seals relaxed on the beach on the other side of the island.
-However, time seemed to flash by quickly and it was soon time to return back to the ship.
-It was difficult to pull away from the snowy wonderland, but we had to leave for our next stop.
+Crossing the narrow atoll didn't take long.
+Several seals were lounging on the beach on the other side of the island.
+However, time seemed to fly by, and soon it was time to return to the ship.
+It was hard to leave this snowy wonderland, but our itinerary required us to move on to the next destination.

-Yankee Harbor on Greenwich Island, the next landing site, is a marvelous place.
-It is a small island with most of its terrain about 4 to 6 feet above the sea.
-In the middle of the island are several 1,000 to 2,000 feet peaks.
-The island was dotted with penguins and seals.
-It took some time to walk its full length in rubber boots, especially as it was snowing heavily.
-It turned out to be a three mile hike through often very thick snow.
-Icebergs, some with the most beautiful shades of icy blue, surrounded the island.
+Yankee Harbor on Greenwich Island, our next landing site, is a truly marvelous place.
+This small island's terrain is mostly about 4 to 6 feet above sea level, but its interior boasts several peaks ranging from 1,000 to 2,000 feet.
+The island was dotted with both penguins and seals.
+Exploring its full length in rubber boots took some time, especially as it was snowing heavily.
+It turned out to be a three-mile hike through often very deep snow.
+Icebergs, some displaying the most exquisite shades of icy blue, surrounded the island.

-While sailing to our next destination a pod of orca whales offered escort.
-After enjoying a great meal the most gorgeous sunset lit the southern icebergs.
+While sailing towards our next destination, a pod of orca whales provided a memorable escort.
+Later, after a delightful meal, a breathtaking sunset illuminated the southern icebergs.

 The endless Antarctic sunset

-At this time of year they start at 10:00pm and end after 12:00am!
-While tucked away in our bunks the Captain slowed the ship down and gingerly maneuvered through an ever thickening ice sheet.
-It was quite unnerving lying in bed listening to massive slabs of ice bump and scrape past the porthole.
-This was first contact with the Antarctic pack ice and it would not be the last
+At this time of year, these stunning sunsets begin around 10:00 PM and last until after 12:00 AM!
+As we settled into our bunks, the Captain slowed the ship and carefully navigated through an increasingly dense ice sheet.
+Lying in bed, listening to massive slabs of ice bump and scrape against the porthole, was quite unnerving.
+This marked our first encounter with the Antarctic pack ice, and it certainly wouldn't be the last.

-Join me on the next part of the trip as this Antarctic adventure continues.
-Exploring Antarctica, danger at every turn
+Join me in the next part of this journey as our Antarctic adventure continues.
+Exploring Antarctica - danger at every turn!

 Barrientos Island